codepunk/activatinator_laravel/README.md

 6. Make changes to `app/Http/Controllers/Auth/LoginController.php`:

-   * Add the following `use` statement:
+   * We want to use Codepunk's extension of AuthenticatesUsers.
+Update the following:

      ```php
-     use Codepunk\Activatinator\ActivatesUsers;
+     use Illuminate\Foundation\Auth\AuthenticatesUsers;
      ```

-   * Update the following:
+     to this:

      ```php
-     use AuthenticatesUsers;
+     use Codepunk\Activatinator\AuthenticatesUsers;
      ```

-     to this:
+7. Make changes to `app/Http/Controllers/Auth/RegisterController.php`:

+   * We want to use Codepunk's extension of RegistersUsers.
+Update the following:

      ```php
-     use AuthenticatesUsers, ActivatesUsers {
+     use Illuminate\Foundation\Auth\RegistersUsers;
-         ActivatesUsers::showLoginForm insteadof AuthenticatesUsers;
-         ActivatesUsers::authenticated insteadof AuthenticatesUsers;
-     }
      ```

-6. Make changes to `app/Http/Controllers/Auth/RegisterController.php`:

-   * Add the following `use` statement:
+     to this:

      ```php
-     use Codepunk\Activatinator\SendsActivationEmails;
+     use Codepunk\Activatinator\RegistersUsers;
      ```

+8. Make changes to `app/Http/Controllers/Auth/ForgotPasswordController.php`:

-   * Update the following:
+   * We want to use Codepunk's extension of SendsPasswordResetEmails.
+Update the following:

      ```php
-     use RegistersUsers;
+     use Illuminate\Foundation\Auth\SendsPasswordResetEmails;
      ```

      to this:

      ```php
-     use RegistersUsers, SendsActivationEmails {
+     use Codepunk\Activatinator\SendsPasswordResetEmails;
-         SendsActivationEmails::registered insteadof RegistersUsers;
-     }
      ```

-6. Make changes to `resources/views/auth/login.blade.php`:
+9. Make changes to `resources/views/auth/login.blade.php`:

    Find these lines: